 The park gets its name from a narrow break in its cliffs and is full of hot springs, a couple of extinct volcanoes and some geothermal power stations.
 It’s home to a stunning range of wildlife but don’t be worried about being outside of the safety of the car, predators such as lion, leopard, and cheetah are very rare.
 You’ll be able to walk and/or cycle around buffalo, zebra, giraffe, eland, hartebeest, Thomson’s gazelle, and baboons.
 Be wary of the baboons as then can be a little cheeky.

-If you just want to take it easy, you can spend the day cruising around the park in the car looking for wildlife.
+If you just want to take it easy, you can spend the day on a game drive cruising around the park in the car looking for wildlife.
 If you still have some energy you can take to the paths by foot or by bike to get more of an immersive experience.
 I would highly recommend not being in the car as it’s not often you get a chance to walk around with wild animals on safari.

 If you want to cycle there are lots of places to hire a bike from.
 Your guides from African Ascents will most likely organize this for you but in case you need the information, you can hire bikes at the Elsa gate to the park and a few kilometers down the road from the Elsa gate, which will be cheaper.